bcmichael/RNMR-Docs/docs/command/full_command.md

 ## PTRB
 Set read and write blocked record pointers

-Category: Blocked Record
+Category: Blocked Records

 Format: `PTRB` rec rblk wblk

-Defaults: current current current
+Defaults: rrec current current

 Description:
-`PTRB` sets the read and write pointers for a blocked record.
+`PTRB` sets the read and write pointers for a [blocked record](syntax#blocked_records).
 These pointers are used to determine the default values for most commands involving loading from or saving to blocked records.
-If no record is specified RNMR will prompt for it with the current read record as a default.
+If no [record number](syntax#records) is specified RNMR will prompt for it with the current read record pointer (as displayed and set by `PTRA`) as a default.
 The record must be a blocked record.
 If either pointer is omitted RNMR will prompt for it with the current value as a default.
-The read and write blocked record pointers are also set anytime a command reads from or writes to the blocked record respectively.
+The read and write blocked record pointers are also set by most commands that read from or write to the blocked record respectively.
 Most commands that rely on these pointers will increment them before use, so entering 0 for either pointer indicates to start from the beginning of the blocked record.
 ## PWR
 Set transmitter coarse power level